BloomTech-Labs/geograpics-fe/geograpix/README.md

 # 4️⃣ Installation Instructions

-🚫explain how to install the required dependencies to get this project up and running with yarn and NPM
+- Dependencies are listed in package.json and can be installed locally using:
+    - "yarn install" can be used to install the required dependencies from the package.json on front end
+    - "npm install" can be used to install the required dependencies from the package.json on back end; recommend installing nodemon as well for local dev dependencies

 ## Other Scripts